cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/parts-of-speech/compound-words.md

 Certain expressions should be hyphenated depending on their position and role in the sentence.

-As a general rule, when a compound word precedes a noun, it's called a **modifier** and should be hyphenated.
+As a general rule, when a compound word precedes a noun, it is called a **modifier** and should be hyphenated.
 When the same word comes after a verb, it has the role of an adverb and it should not be hyphenated.

 See these examples: